ezell38/CAD_Zell/README.md

 ### Reflection

-Designing this part was tricky if you didn't pay attention to the different types of extrusions for example making sure you add a new extrusion vs just adding it or adding something to the wrong part.
+Designing this part was tricky if you didn't pay attention to the different types of extrusions.
+There are two different types of extrusions: adding a new extrusion or adding a extrusion to a existing part.
+For this assignment it was key to add to the correct existing part when told to and creating a new extrusion when told to.

 ## Wheels and Bearings